project-illium/illium-documentation/docs/api/overview.md

 wallet, act as a high-powered blockchain server, and even act as an indexed wallet server for lite wallets.

 ### Running the rpc server
-By default, ilxd will start the blockchain service, node, service, and wallet service and only accept connections from localhost.
+By default, ilxd will start the blockchain service, node service, and wallet service and only accept connections from localhost.

 If you want to except external connections you will need to use the `grpclisten` command line option: